XAMPPRocky/tokei/README.md

 [configuration]: ./tokei.example.toml

-#### Multiple folders
+#### Multiple Folders
-To have tokei report on multiple folders in the same call simply add a comma, or a space followed by another path.
+To have tokei report on multiple folders in the same call simply add a comma or a space followed by another path.

 ```shell
 $ tokei ./foo ./bar ./baz